CalvinCYCheung/demo_app/README.md

 # demo_example

-This is demo only with Bloc and Riverpod Framework
+This is demo only, not included all features
+Built SOLID principle in Flutter with Bloc and Riverpod Framework